-PRIVATE PILOT Certificate PROGRAM HIGHLIGHTS
+PRIVATE PILOT CERTIFICATE HIGHLIGHTS

 Students in the professional pilot degree programs can earn their Commercial Pilot Certificate within their second academic year.